 - To run a pilot project with Beaufort Primary School.

-Thanks to this pilot project, children from three C2.2 classes are able to spend one whole morning every week being taught outside in nature, while other children are able to use this time to work with their own teacher in a small group in the classroom and benefit from more individualised teaching.
+Thanks to this pilot project, children from three C2.2 classes are able to spend one whole morning every week being taught outside in nature, meanwhile other children are able to use this time to work with their own teacher in a small group in the classroom and benefit from more individualised teaching.

 The project started last year in C2.1 and has continued this year in C2.2.
-A new development this academic year is that for one afternoon a C2.1 class is taught either outdoors or in the Generation Garden which is cultivated using permaculture principles.
+A new development this academic year is that for one afternoon a C2.1 class is taught every week either outdoors or in the Generation Garden which is cultivated using permaculture principles.

 The project‘s strengths are:

 - that thanks to its holistic approach working with nature outdoors the project counteracts disparities among children due to special needs and also cognitive, physical and social skills;